vatpac-technology/pilot-resources/docs/flight-planning/routeselection.md

 ## Altitude Selection
 Appropriate level selection depends on your flight rules, route, and intention to enter or remain clear of CTA.

-For IFR, determine the highest LSALT out of the airways you've selected or the Grid LSALT if not flying via airways for your entire route.
+For IFR, determine the highest LSALT out of the airways you've selected or the Grid LSALT, if not flying via airways for your entire route.
 For VFR, identify the highest obstacles/terrain and select a level which provides a safe buffer (generally 500ft, or 1000ft if above a populated area) above.

 <figure markdown>
 ![Grid LSALTs (circled) over Flinders Island for each green grid square](img/gridlsalts.png){ width="700" }